Jerusalem tensions cast shadow over Holy Land Christmas

 Hundreds entered the church, chanting slogans calling for its demolition, destroying furniture and attacking worshippers before security forces restored order.

-Hymns filled a Mosul church on Sunday as worshippers celebrated Christmas for the first time in four years after the city’s recapture from the Islamic State group in July.
+Christmas mass will be celebrated there for the first time in years following the city’s recapture from the Islamic State group in July.

 IS seized Iraq’s second most populous city as part of a lightning offensive in 2014, driving out many Christians, and only small numbers have since returned.

-Muslims, as well as local and military officials, stood with Christian worshippers amid the candles and Christmas trees at St Paul’s Church in the eastern sector of Mosul.
+Christian dignitaries as well as Iraqi political and military leaders are expected to attend the annual service at St Paul’s Church in the eastern sector of Mosul.

+The post Jerusalem tensions cast shadow over Holy Land Christmas appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share